This post may contain affiliate links. See my disclosure policy.

 If you love nachos, wait until you taste a truly authentic Mexican dish made of layered fried corn tortilla pieces smothered in a sauce made from roasted tomatoes, broth, dried chile peppers, garlic, onion, and seasoning.

 Chilaquiles can be enjoyed with or without toppings, although it’s traditionally served for breakfast and topped with a fried egg or two!
-Other common toppings include crumbled queso fresco, fresh cilantro, sliced avocado, and a dollop of sour cream or crema!
+Other common toppings include crumbled queso fresco, fresh cilantro, sliced avocado, and a dollop of sour cream or creamy chipotle sauce!

 As if that wasn’t enough, it’s also: